 For one, it is usually denser and has a more exciting flavor than ice cream without eggs.
 For two, the egg is a stabilizer.
 Ice cream made with eggs holds its shape longer while melting than ice cream without eggs.

 This recipe is simple and worthwhile because the result is so damn good.
 First, however, you need to be prepared to stir and stir and stir for about 20 minutes total.

 Also, consider that this recipe requires an ice cream maker, and you will need to chill your ice cream mixture in advance (overnight for great results).
-So a little preparation is necessary, as is the case for all good ice cream recipes.
+So a little preparation is necessary, as is the case for all good delicious ice cream maker recipes.

 So once your mix is chilled and ready to go, we suggest preparing your station to batch the process.
 Meaning, add a layer of graham cracker crumb to each cup, then ice cream to each cup, crumb to each cup, and so on.
 Layering like this is the most efficient way to do it.

 Once frozen, you can squeeze around the cup to loosen it a little bit, and the pop will slide right out.
 While this ice cream was fun to make, it was even more fun to eat.
 We’re looking forward to making this recipe again soon!

 Other Post You May Be Interested In: